ChristosMavrikis/TxMM_Research_Project/README.md

 # pyLDAvis
 Contains images of the visualization of the runs for each number of fixed topics.
 HTML scripts will be added.

-# Dataset
-Contains the .csv file used for this project.

 # Scripts
 Containts the project's script used